 Learning about Microsoft Excel functions related to cell in get cell value by address [1], find the last non-empty cell [2], return a reference to a range [3], create cell address [4].

 Returns a value or reference of the cell at the intersection of a particular row and column,in a given range.
-Format INDEX(array, row_num, [col_num])
+Format INDEX(array, row_num, [col_num]), where array is something like 'Sheet'!A1:C4, and row_num and col_num are simply a number.
+Following

 =INDEX('MyData'!C3:F5, 2, 3)

-will give the value of cell with address E4
+will give the value of cell with address E4 in the sheet with name MyData.

-is the value to be found, but when it can not be found then it will match the next smallest value, lookup_vector
+Looks up a value either from a one-row or one-column range or from an array.
+Provided for backward compatibility.
+Format LOOKUP(lookup_value, lookup_vector, [result_vector]), where look_value is the value to be found, but when it can not be found then it will match the next smallest value, lookup_vector is a vector with values to be examined, and result_vector is a vector with component to be displayed.
+Then

 =LOOKUP(2, 1/('MyData'!K:K <> ""), 'MyData'!L:L)

-into a reference with “A1” style if second argument is true
+Returns the reference specified by a text string.
+Format =INDIRECT(ref_text, [a1]) will convert the ref_text into a reference with “A1” style if second argument is true or “R1C1” style if it is false.

 =INDIRECT("B4")

-will give value of cell with address B4
+will give value of cell with address B4.

 =ADDRESS(2,3,1)